 5. Is Botox safe?

 The most important thing to remember when you’re considering Botox is that you should always book with a medically qualified practitioner.
-They are the best people to provide you with anti-wrinkle advice, understand whether the treatment is right for you, perform it safely and, should anything go wrong, they are also the best people to sort out the issue.
+They are the best people to provide you with anti-wrinkle advice, they will conduct a thorough consultation and they fully understand whether the treatment is right for you.
+They are also able to perform the treatment safely and, should anything go wrong, they are also the best people to sort out the issue.